Skip to contents

 # Refine the MFAI model with the backfitting algorithm

-mfairObject <- fitBack(mfairObject,
+mfairObject <- fitBack(

 verbose_bf_inner = FALSE,